 Rules and game-play for girls lacrosse

-Women's lacrosse is a non-contact sport played by 12 players: one goalkeeper, four attackers, three midfielders (including 1 draw), and four defenders.
+Women's lacrosse is played by 12 players per team: one goalkeeper, four attackers, three midfielders (including 1 draw), and four defenders.
 At the youth level there may be fewer players depending on age.
 The object of the game is to shoot the ball into the opponent's goal.
 The team scoring the most goals wins.

 Women's lacrosse begins with a draw, which is taken by the center position.
 The ball is placed between two horizontally held crosses (sticks) at the center of the field.
 At the sound of the whistle, the ball is flung into the air as the crosses are pulled up and away.
 A draw is used to start each half and after each goal, and it takes place at the center of the field.